Tuttotorna/OMNIABASE/PHILOSOPHY.md

 A phenomenon remains what it is.
 A representation remains usable for the purpose for which it was built.

-Omniabase is not founded on destruction.
+OMNIABASE is not founded on destruction.

 It is founded on extension.